Does Gulf Power turn off the power before a storm?

 Should I call Gulf Power every day that my power’s out to make sure the company knows I don’t have electricity?

 Following a severe storm with widespread power interruptions, customers should wait a reasonable amount of time before calling to report an outage.
 There’s no need to call within the first 24 to 48 hours.
-The company knows where the power is out because its automated system alerts a technician when a line goes off.
+We know where the power is out because its automated system alerts a technician when a line goes off.
 As the restoration progresses, Gulf Power will announce through the media if residents in specific areas should call in if they’re still without power.

 If my home has structural damage, can’t Gulf Power go ahead and turn power back on before repairs are made?